 Nurses are the most geographically well-distributed health professional.
 The prevalence of midwives decreases with distance from the urban centres.
 Support should be offered to RNs in rural areas to complete the postgraduate midwifery education required to become dual registered as both a registered nurse and midwife.
 This will increase the midwifery workforce and access to maternity services.

 National Rural Health Alliance

-The Alliance provides the ANMF with the opportunity for collegial support and networking whilst undertaking advocacy/lobbying work with other national organisations having common concerns and a shared vested interest in the health and wellbeing of people in rural and remote parts of Australia.
+The Alliance provides the ANMF with the opportunity for collegial support and networking whilst undertaking advocacy/lobbying work with other national organisations having common concerns and a shared vested interest in the health and wellbeing of people in rural and remote locations and communities.
 Through the NRHA, the ANMF contributes to the discussion and development of broad Government policy to effect health and social change for these communities.

 The ANMF are represented on the Rural and Remote Digital Innovation Group (RRDIG).
 Hosted and chaired by the Australian College of Rural and Remote Medicine (ACRRM) and funded by the Australian Government Department of Health through the Rural Health Outreach Fund, the RRDIG is a collaboration of more than twenty health professional groups, peak bodies, government, associations and organisations with an interest in digital innovation and telehealth.
 The group focuses on supporting the implementation and meaningful use of digital health technologies, with an emphasis on improving access to health care in rural, remote and Aboriginal and Torres Strait Islander communities across primary and secondary care, using telehealth.